otto-de/api-guidelines/api-guidelines/rest/hypermedia/maturity-level/rules/must-implement-rest-maturity-level-3-for-transitional-apis.md

 Unsafe resource operations will fail depending on the time the resource is accessed.

-Example: _Vouchers are only valid for 2 weeks, after that period their usage will lead to errors, though the voucher itself has not changed it's state_
+Example: _Vouchers are only valid for 2 weeks, after that period their usage will lead to errors, though the voucher itself has not changed its state_

 ::: references